wowserhq/stormjs/README.md

 [![Join chat](https://img.shields.io/badge/gitter-join_chat-blue.svg?style=flat)](https://gitter.im/wowserhq/wowser)

-StormLib for Javascript, powered by Emscripten.
+[StormLib](http://www.zezula.net/en/mpq/stormlib.html) for Javascript, powered by Emscripten.

-Licensed under the **MIT** license, see LICENSE for more information.
+StormJS is licensed under the **MIT** license, see LICENSE for more information.

+StormLib is licensed under the **MIT** license, see src/vendor/StormLib/LICENSE for more information.